 |Order By : Title - Release Date - Publisher|

-This book is intended for users and prospective users of 6502 based micro-computers who already have some machine code programming and wish to extend thier knowledge to write and modify programs.
+This book is intended for users and prospective users of 6502 based microcomputers who already have some machine code programming and wish to extend their knowledge to write and modify programs.